Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Results

 Letting $\tilde{u}$ denote the zero of $\mathbb{F}$, we apply Theorem \ref{thm:existence} to obtain the error bound

 The stability part follows similarly as the one presented in the proof of Theorem \ref{thm:proof}.
-In this case, we provide the existence of exactly two negative eigenvalues by proving that two Gershgorin intervals of Lemma \ref{lem : enclosure spectrum} are in the negative part of $\R$, disjoint from on another, and disjoint from the rest of the intervals. \end{proof} \begin{theorem} For $c=0.8$, $d=(\frac{\pi}{0.1},\frac{\pi}{0.2})$, $N_0=(80,60)$, $N=(80,60)$, there exists a solution $\tilde{u} \in \mathcal{H}$ to \eqref{eq : suspension bridge equation} on $\mathbb{R} \times (-d_2,d_2)$ with Neumann boundary conditions in the $x_2$-direction such that
+In this case, we provide the existence of exactly two negative eigenvalues by proving that two Gershgorin intervals of Lemma \ref{lem : enclosure spectrum} are in the negative part of $\R$, disjoint from one another, and disjoint from the rest of the intervals. \end{proof} The next theorem and its proof are very similar to the previous ones.
+However, the stability analysis is more involved, so we choose to present the full proof again. \begin{theorem} For $c=0.8$, $d=(\frac{\pi}{0.1},\frac{\pi}{0.2})$, $N_0=(80,60)$, $N=(80,60)$, there exists a solution $\tilde{u} \in \mathcal{H}\cap C^\infty(\Omega)$ to \eqref{eq : suspension bridge equation} on $\Omega$ with boundary conditions \eqref{eq : neumann boundary conditions} in the $x_2$-direction such that

 where $\bu$ is a numerically computed approximation visualized in Figure \ref{fig:c08}.
-Moreover, $D\mathbb{F}(\tilde{u}) : L^2(\Omega) \to L^2(\Omega)$ possesses exactly two negative eigenvalues and $\theta >0$, where $\theta$ is given in \eqref{def : definition of theta}.
+Moreover, $D\mathbb{F}(\tilde{u}) : \mathcal{H} \to L^2(\Omega)$ possesses exactly two negative eigenvalues and $\theta >0$, where $\theta$ is given in \eqref{def : definition of theta}.
 Finally, $\tilde{u}$ is orbitally unstable. \end{theorem} \begin{proof} We choose $\nu=(1.1,1.1)$ and $N^\mathrm{FFT}=(512,512)$.
 We have

 Letting $\tilde{u}$ denote the zero of $\mathbb{F}$, we apply Theorem \ref{thm:existence} to obtain the error bound